ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/kafka-queue-sink.markdown

 The script can simply store the whole message as a document, as in this
 segment:
 {CODE-BLOCK: javascript}
-// Add the document a metadata `@collection` property to set the collection
+// Add the document a metadata `@collection` property to keep it in
-// it will be stored at.
+// this collection, or do not set it to store the document in @empty).
 this['@metadata']['@collection'] = 'Orders';
 // Store the message as is, using its Id property as its RavenDB Id as well.
-put(this.Id, this)
+put(this.Id.toString(), this)
 {CODE-BLOCK/}

 But the script can also retrieve some information from the read message